-The next few years are widely expected to be characterized by economic challenges and uncertainties as the nation finds its footing post-pandemic.
-An analysis of the financial climate indicates the CLPCCD service area has been significantly impacted by the economic fallout of the pandemic and subsequent business closures and downsizing have disproportionately impacted the region's most vulnerable populations.
-Unemployment in the area soared in 2020 and unemployment rates for service area cities continue to remain high, with low-income neighborhoods disproportionately affected.
-Most importantly, households and families who already lived on the margin have faced job losses that are likely to be long lasting and even permanent.
+Given the impact of the pandemic, the next few years are widely expected to be characterized by economic challenges and uncertainties as the nation finds its footing post-pandemic.
+An analysis of the financial climate indicates the CLPCCD service area has been significantly impacted by the economic fallout of the pandemic, and subsequent business closures and downsizing have disproportionately impacted the region's most vulnerable populations.
+Unemployment in the entire Bay Area soared in 2020, and unemployment rates for service area cities continue to remain high, with low-income neighborhoods disproportionately affected.
+Most importantly, households and families who were already living on the margin have faced job losses that are likely to be long lasting and even permanent.

 This evolving situation presents both challenges and opportunities for the District.
-On the one hand, the District has a unique opportunity to center itself to attract and serve unemployed skilled workers seeking new skills and employment options.
-It is also a chance to partner with industry, labor, and the public sector to develop new or improved career and degree pathways for local residents, as well as more deeply develop good policy and referral networks to address issues of poverty existing among our students.
+On the one hand, the District has a unique opportunity to position itself to attract and serve unemployed skilled workers seeking new skills and employment options.
+The situation also calls for enhanced partnerships with industry, labor, and the public sector to develop new and improved career and degree pathways for local residents, as well as more deeply developing policy and referral networks to address issues of poverty and systemic racism facing our students.

-To respond to these challenges and opportunities and implement the vision set forth in the District-wide Strategic Plan (DSP) and College Educational Master Plans (EMPs) adequate funding is imperative to improve existing systems, services, and programs to ensure access and retention support for CLPCCD students.
+To respond to these challenges and opportunities and implement the vision set forth in the District-wide Strategic Plan (DSP) and College Educational Master Plans (EMPs), adequate funding is imperative to improve existing systems, services, and programs to ensure access and retention support for CLPCCD students.
 This will require a multi-faceted approach.
-One strategy, embedded throughout the Strategic Directions, is to actively cultivate community partnerships to develop responsive and culturally relevant educational programs, which could draw new students and boost enrollment, and work with partners to pursue and leverage funding from external sources and through collaborative contracts and grant opportunities.
+One strategy, embedded throughout the Strategic Directions, is to actively cultivate community partnerships to develop more responsive and culturally relevant educational programs, which could draw new students, boost enrollment, and work with partners to pursue and leverage funding from external sources, collaborative contracts, and grant opportunities.

-Additionally, the District-wide Strategic Directions indicators reflect the Student-Centered Funding Formula (SCFF) metrics and with continued focused intentionality on maximizing the district's SCFF metric outputs, the 2024-25 year will be a telltale signal of the financial balance of state apportionment and needed resource development to sustain prioritized efforts.
-Advocacy for a balanced and equitable SCFF will be a key district tactic in the near term.
+The District-wide Strategic Directions indicators also reflect the Student-Centered Funding Formula (SCFF) metrics and call for an intentional focus on maximizing the District's SCFF metric outputs.
+The 2024-25 year will provide a telltale sign of the financial balance of the state apportionment funding and needed resource development to sustain prioritized efforts.
+Advocacy for a balanced and equitable SCFF will be a key District tactic in the near term.

 At the policy level, the CLPCCD Board of Trustees has made it a priority to advocate at local, state and national levels to increase flexible spending for the state's community colleges, including CLPCCD.
-This includes advocating for an increase to the SCFF rates to support high functioning campuses and continue to serve students equitably.
+This includes advocating for an increase to the SCFF rates to support high functioning campuses and to continue the District's strategies to enhance equity.